 Every team will be different, and we expect that you will want to emphasize certain strategies of those listed above over others.
 Some teams will be mostly contractors who will mostly want to do their own thing, and this is fine so long as they are on the same page.
-Other workers will be used to a team environment and as such will want more collaboration.
-The balance is in finding what works best for everyone, and it’s something you will determine with time.
+Other workers will be used to a team environment and, as such, will want more collaboration.
+The balance is finding what works best for everyone, and it’s something you will determine with time.

-Also, if you are ever out of ideas, don’t be afraid to reach out to your employees.
+If you are ever out of ideas, don’t be afraid to reach out to your employees.
 They know what they want more than anyone else, and they’ll be likely to have ideas you wouldn’t have even thought of.